 Methodology

-Why infrastructure project data needs a standard format — and what we’re doing about it
+Why infrastructure project data needs a standard format

-Every participant in an infrastructure transaction has the same complaint about project data.
+Everyone in an infrastructure transaction has the same complaint about project data.

 The cost of having no standard